How Sustainable Style Works

 Inner beauty counts.
 We've identified a variety of certifications that help ensure ingredients are sustainably harvested and protect biodiversity.
 More details on why they're chosen can be found on individual product pages.

-Product is COSMOS Standard certified, OR at least 50% of non-water ingredients must meet the following criteria.
-Additionally, 100% of palm oil and palm oil derivatives, if used, must be Certified Sustainable Palm Oil.
+Product is COSMOS Standard certified, OR at least 50% of non-water ingredients must meet the following criteria:

 • Soil Association Certified Organic